Garlic Bacon Mushrooms

 Instructions

-- Add the bacon to a large frying pan over medium-high heat.
-Let it cook until the fat releases and it is cooked but not crispy, about 10 minutes.½ lb. thick cut bacon
+- Add the bacon to a large frying pan over medium heat.
+Let it cook until the fat releases and it is cooked but not crispy, about 10 minutes.½ lb thick cut bacon

-- Add the mushrooms and turn the heat to high.
-Let the mushrooms cook until their liquid has evaporated, about 6-7 minutes, then reduce the heat to medium-high.
-Add the onion and cook for 5 minutes more.2 lbs mixed mushrooms, 1 onion
+- Add the mushrooms and turn the heat to medium-high.
+Let the mushrooms cook until their liquid mostly evaporates, about 6-7 minutes, then reduce the heat to medium.
+Add the onion and cook for 5 minutes more.2 lb mixed mushrooms, 1 medium onion

 - Add the garlic to the pan and let it cook for aboutĀ 1 minute.
 Season to taste with sea salt and black pepper.2 cloves garlic